-Conclusions
+Summary and Conclusions

-Subtle drops in sub-bedrock velocity over well 2A observed during the last couple years suggest some kind of incremental change has occurred above the old dissolution jug that may have reduced strength and/or redistributed stress very locally in the overburden.
-This change in strength or stress appears to currently be confined to depths greater than 25 m below ground surface-approximately 10 m beneath the top of bedrock.
-Dispersion patterns at well 2A are similar to those observed at this location in November 2014, suggesting that no significant change has occurred during the interim six months, but the change is real.
-Reduced bedrock velocities between wells 2A and 4B are likely the result of interference of more than one surface wave mode, possibly an artifact associated with the abrupt transition from the dispersion pattern associated with lower bedrock velocity above well 2A and the dispersion pattern associated with a normal stress regime south of well 4B.
-Although the amplitude of the lower velocity dispersion pattern was slightly more dominant (suggesting reduced bedrock velocities between wells 2A and 4B), this area should not garner immediate concern, but should be an area of interest during future monitoring to establish if more conclusive changes at well 4B are observed to improve confidence in our interpretation.
+Subtle drops in sub-bedrock velocity over wells 2A and 52 observed during the last couple years suggest some kind of incremental change has occurred above the old dissolution jugs that may have reduced strength and/or redistributed stress very locally in the overburden.
+This change in strength or stress appears to currently be confined to depths greater than 25 m- approximately 10 m beneath the top of bedrock.
+Dispersion patterns at well 2A in May 2015 are similar to those observed at this location in November 2014, suggesting that no significant change has occurred during the interim six months and that the observation is real.
+Reduced bedrock velocities between wells 2A and 4B are likely the result of interference of more than one surface wave mode, possibly an artifact associated with the abrupt transition from the dispersion pattern associated with a normal stress regime south of well 4B.
+Although the amplitude of the lower velocity dispersion pattern was slightly more dominant (suggesting reduced bedrock velocities between wells 2A and 4B), this area should not garner immediate concern, but should be an area of interest during future monitoring to establish whether more conclusive changes at well 4B are observed to improve confidence in our interpretation.